bhagyeshkatkar/GoKapture_backend_assignment/README.md

 - Task Management:

-Only admin can create and delete tasks for users.
+--Only admin can create and delete tasks for users.
-User can update task status and priority.
+--User can update task status and priority.

 -Pagination:

-Pagination is set to 5 tasks per page.
+--Pagination is set to 5 tasks per page.
-Page number is passed as a query parameter (e.g., /?page=2).
+--Page number is passed as a query parameter (e.g., /?page=2).

 ### Task Endpoints